Holocene climatic optimum: Global effects

-The Holocene Climate Optimum warm event consisted of increases of up to 4 °C near the North Pole (in one study, winter warming of 3 to 9 °C and summer of 2 to 6 °C in northern central Siberia).
-Northwestern Europe experienced warming, but there was cooling in Southern Europe.
+The HCO was approximately 4.9 °C warmer than the Last Glacial Maximum.
+A study in 2020 estimated that the average global temperature during the warmest 200 year period of the HCO, around 6,500 years ago, was around 0.7 °C warmer than the mean for nineteenth century AD, immediately before the Industrial Revolution, and 0.3 °C cooler than the average for 2011-2019.
+The 2021 IPCC report expressed medium confidence that temperatures in the last decade are higher than they were in the Mid-Holocene Warm Period.
+Temperatures in the Northern Hemisphere are simulated to be warmer than present average during the summers, but the tropics and parts of the Southern Hemisphere were colder than average.
 The average temperature change appears to have declined rapidly with latitude and so essentially no change in mean temperature is reported at low and middle latitudes.
 Tropical reefs tend to show temperature increases of less than 1 °C. The tropical ocean surface at the Great Barrier Reef about 5350 years ago was 1 °C warmer and enriched in 18O by 0.5 per mil relative to modern seawater.

-Comparison to current temperatures: In terms of the global average, the 2021 IPCC report expressed medium confidence that temperatures in the last decade are higher than they were in the Mid-Holocene Warm Period.
-Temperatures in the Northern Hemisphere are simulated to be warmer than present average during the summers, but the tropics and parts of the Southern Hemisphere were colder than average.
+Temperatures during the HCO were higher than in the present by around 6 °C in Svalbard, near the North Pole.

 Of 140 sites across the western Arctic, there is clear evidence for conditions that were warmer than now at 120 sites.
 At 16 sites for which quantitative estimates have been obtained, local temperatures were on average 1.6±0.8 °C higher during the optimum than now.
 Northwestern North America reached peak warmth first, from 11,000 to 9,000 years ago, but the Laurentide Ice Sheet still chilled eastern Canada.
 Northeastern North America experienced peak warming 4,000 years later.
 Along the Arctic Coastal Plain in Alaska, there are indications of summer temperatures 2–3 °C warmer than now.
 Research indicates that the Arctic had less sea ice than now.
+The Greenland Ice Sheet thinned, particularly at its margins.
+In addition to being warmer, Arctic Alaska also became wetter.

+Northwestern Europe experienced warming, but there was cooling in Southern Europe.
 In the southwestern Iberian Peninsula, forest cover reached its peak between 9,760 and 7,360 years BP as a result of high moisture availability and warm temperatures during the HCO.

-Current desert regions of Central Asia were extensively forested because of higher rainfall, and the warm temperate forest belts in China and Japan were extended northwards.
+In Central Europe, the HCO was when human impact on the environment first became clearly detectable in sedimentological records, with the portion of the HCO from 9,000 to 7,500 BP being associated with minimal human impact and environmental stability, the portion from 7,500 to 6,300 BP with human impact only observed in pollen records, and the portion after 6,300 BP with substantial human influence on the environment.